Table of Contents

 - Ethical Concerns: AI and biotech raise questions about privacy, consent, and bias.

-- Job Disruption: Automation may displace workers, requiring reskilling programs.
+- Job Disruption: Automation may displace workers, requiring reskilling.

 - Digital Divide: Unequal access to technology could widen socioeconomic gaps.

-- Security Risks: Advanced tech like quantum computing could threaten current encryption methods.
+- Security Risks: Advanced technologies like quantum computing could threaten current encryption methods.

-- Environmental Impact: Manufacturing tech components must balance sustainability with demand.
+- Environmental Impact: Manufacturing technology components must balance sustainability and demand.

 How to Prepare for the Future of Technology